CiscoTestAutomation/getting-started/develop-guide/contribute/contribute.rst

    where *repo_name* is the name of the repository you want to work on. |br| |br|

-.. note:: For internal Cisco users on Bitbucket, make sure you are on the :monospace:`dev` branch of the repo when you clone it.
+.. note:: For internal Cisco users on Cisco Internal GitHub, make sure you are on the :monospace:`dev` branch of the repo when you clone it.

 Write new code
 --------------
-After you clone the repo from GitHub (DevNet) or Bitbucket (internal), you can activate the develop mode, make your changes, and request approval (:ref:`open a pull request <open-pull-request>`).
+After you clone the repo from GitHub (DevNet) or Cisco Internal GitHub (Cisco internal), you can activate the develop mode, make your changes, and request approval (:ref:`open a pull request <open-pull-request>`).

 As a guide, follow the `PEP 8 -- Style Guide for Python Code <https://www.python.org/dev/peps/pep-0008/>`_.
 Note the following items: